Hidden Love Affairs and Dark Secrets JFK Tried to Keep From Americans During His Presidency

 15. JFK’s other nephew was implicated in the murder of a 15-year-old girl

 About a decade after Kennedy was assassinated, 15-year-old Martha Moxley finished a night out by visiting neighbors Tommy and Michael Skakel — the nephews of JFK’s cousin-in-law, Ethel.
 Moxley never made it home and was found beaten to death the following morning.
-It wasn’t until 2000 Michael Skakel was arrested in conjunction with the murder.
+In 2000, Michael Skakel was arrested in conjunction with the murder.
 In a pretrial hearing, former classmates of Skakel’s recalled him saying: “I’m gonna get away with murder.
 I’m a Kennedy.”

 Check out The Cheat Sheet on Facebook!